klausbreyer/v01.io/content/pages/cv/index.md

 As a Technology Principal, I am involved in projects from the initial conceptual brainstorming stage to the eventual implementation, using either internal or external resources.
 In larger projects, I take on the role of Tech Lead, overseeing a development team.
 I perform these duties on-site with the Berlin team or remotely with an international team of developers.

-As the Technical Lead at [Hydro Pocket](https://hydropocket.com/), the first end-customer product of the industrial company Voith, I built the tech team from scratch within this new business unit and introduced the [Shape Up](https://basecamp.com/shapeup) method.
+As the Technical Lead at [Hydro Pocket](https://hydropocket.com/), the first end-customer product of the industrial company GmbH & Co.
+KGaA, I built the tech team from scratch within this new business unit and introduced the [Shape Up](https://basecamp.com/shapeup) method.
 Hydro Pocket is a leading provider of solutions for hydropower plants.
-We offer innovative technologies to prevent outages and optimize the performance of hydropower plants through actionable real-time data.
+It offers innovative technologies to prevent outages and optimize the performance of hydropower plants through actionable real-time data.

 ### 2018 – 2019 Fotando GmbH : Founder and Chief Prototyping Officer – E-commerce